bouwe77/bouwe77.github.io/content/blog/composition-with-currying/composition-with-currying.md

 In my [previous blog post about currying] I mainly wrote about what currying is and to a lesser extent where it's useful for.

-I mentioned how you can compose new functions by specifying some of the arguments in front, which are always the same.
+I mentioned how you can compose new functions by specifying some of the arguments up front, which are always the same.
 That way, when calling the function, you only have to supply the arguments that you only know at the moment you are calling it.
 This is called _partial application_ and makes your code easier to reason about because you use nice abstractions.

 In this blog post I'll write some more about composition, but this time not composing a function from one other function, but composing a function from _multiple_ other, different functions.
 This is also achieved by using currying.